Thomas University logo

 About Thomas University

-Thomas University: From historic plantation origins to a thriving institution offering graduate degrees.
+Thomas University: From historic plantation to a dynamic private institution offering graduate degrees.

 Key Highlights

-• Received approval to offer graduate degrees in 1998, elevating its academic standing.
+• Approved to offer graduate degrees in 1998, marking a significant academic expansion.

-• Offers a dedicated Magnolia Campus, which includes a gymnasium and a modern Student Life Center with a fitness center and athletic training room.
+• New Magnolia Campus, opened in 2012, includes a gymnasium and a modern Student Life Center.

 Timeline